limine-bootloader/limine/CONFIG.md

 * `term_foreground_bright` - Terminal text foreground bright colour (RRGGBB).
 * `term_margin` - Set the amount of margin around the terminal.
 * `term_margin_gradient` - Set the thickness in pixel for the gradient around the terminal.
-* `term_wallpaper` - Path where to find the file to use as wallpaper.
-BMP, PNG, and JPEG formats are supported.
-* `term_wallpaper_style` - The style which will be used to display the wallpaper image: `tiled`, `centered`, or `stretched`.
-Default is `stretched`.
-* `term_backdrop` - When the background style is `centered`, this specifies the colour of the backdrop for parts of the screen not covered by the background image, in RRGGBB format.

 Editor control options: